ClickCease

 • Have I communicated my plan to those who need to know (spouse, family, charities)?
 Remember that a lack of clarity can lead to anxiety whether times are good or bad.

-• Do I need to take risk to seek higher returns, or can I be more conservative than my risk tolerance might indicate?
+• Do I need to take risks to seek higher returns, or can I be more conservative than my risk tolerance might indicate?

 One last important question